daormar/debasher/doc/design_doc_resident.md

 - **Global (coordinated) rollback, as a fallback to localized recovery**: noted here, not designed and not built.
 Localized recovery (section 5) remains the policy for the ordinary crash of a node.
-A global rollback would be the safe harbor for the cases the Contract leaves outside its guarantees, so that those cases need no heavy mechanism (a process holding every FIFO open, logging at the sender): detect the violation, stop, rewind every node to the last consistent cut, resume.
+A global rollback would be the safe harbor for the cases the Contract leaves outside its guarantees, an alternative to the narrower, targeted repairs "Repairing messages destroyed with a FIFO" below lists for one of them specifically: detect the violation, stop, rewind every node to the last consistent cut, resume.
   Cases where it would be used: a guarantee that cannot be kept is detected (a hole in a channel's sequence numbers, a missing or corrupt checkpoint or log, an incompatible schema version); a node fails permanently (today the escalation of section 4 ends in `debasher_stop`; with a rollback it becomes "stop, fix, rewind, resume"); several connected nodes, or